gvwilson/sensibleadventures/cloudherd/cloudherd.md

 folded precisely into place.
 In one hand he held a book so thick it was almost a cube.

 "Oh no," Granna Fee breathed beside Noxy.
-"Not here.
+"Not now.
 Not *now*."

 As the villagers approached, Nangyal puffed out his chest.
 "Literally Indigestible, by election from its inhabitants and with the consent of His